malvikasharan/developing_collaborative_document/README.md

     * GitHub
     * GitHub folder/project is also known as repository/repo
     * Creating a repo
-    * Play around with the repo
+    * Playing around with the repo
     * Collaborating with others
     * Useful GitHub features